Loading

 Importing imitation firearms to Australia

 The Customs (Prohibited Imports) Regulations 1956 (the Regulations) controls the importation of imitation firearms.
-Importers must obtain permission before bringing imitation firearms into Australia.
+Importers must get permission before bringing imitation firearms into Australia.

 Imitation firearms